jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 Both add *SPI* support to the kernel.

 You can switch between the *dtbs* using a u-boot script file `/boot/uEnv.txt`.
 If you don't use a *uEnv.txt* script, then the default `omap4-duovero-parlor.dtb` will be loaded.

 An example *uEnv.txt* is in `meta-duovero/scripts`.

 *spidev* on SPI bus 1 (CS 0,1,2) and SPI bus 4 (CS 0) are configured for use from the *Parlor header*.

 The following kernel patches under `meta-duovero/recipes-kernel/linux/linux-stable-4.1/` add this functionality

 * 0001-spidev-Add-generic-compatible-dt-id.patch
 * 0002-duovero-Add-spi1-spidev-dtsi.patch
 * 0003-duovero-Add-spi4-spidev-dtsi.patch

-See the respective patches for the particular pins to use.
+See the respective patches for the particular pins to use for the different SPI busses and CS pins.

+*UART2* is available as `/dev/ttyO1` from the header pins *15* TX and *17* RX.

-There is an small spidev test program [spiloop][spiloop] in the *console-image*.
+There are some simple loopback test programs included in the console image.

+[spiloop][spiloop] is a utility for testing the *spidev* driver.

+[serialecho][serialecho] is a utility for testing the *uart*.

 There is a Qt5 test program [tspress][tspress] in the *qt5-image*.